hyperledger/identus-edge-agent-sdk-ts/README.md

 ### Running a demo project

-To be able to run the demos, we have to build `prism-wallet-sdk-ts`.
+To be able to run the demos, we have to build `prism-wallet-sdk`.
 From the repository root run:

 ```bash
 npm i